 HOW DO I REGISTER?

-the Voter Registration Application form at the link below.
-Mail or, better yet, hand-deliver to One Bergen County Plaza,
+the pre-paid Voter Registration Application form at the link below.
+Mail or hand-deliver to: One Bergen County Plaza,

-Hackensack, NJ.
-If mailing do not wait until the last minute to mail your form.
-We recommend you mail it in
+Hackensack, NJ 07601.
+Do not wait until the last minute to mail your form.
+We recommend you mail it in at least 10

 Bergen County Voter Registration Application (English)